Top Design Tips for Digital Printing

 Whilst digital printing is generally equal to litho printing its one downfall is printing large areas of solid colour - it just can't do it well!
 Digitally printing big areas of a solid single colour can result in banding, likewise with large areas of graduated tints.

-If you are concerned about how the final output of your designs will appear in Digital print please order a printed sample [in the case of notebooks and greeting cards] via the site, or speak to a friendly member of the team for all other products.
+If you are concerned about how the final output of your designs will appear when digitally printed please order a printed sample [in the case of notebooks and greeting cards] via the site, or speak to a friendly member of the team for all other products.

 What's the Crack!

 Our digital printing is done with special digital toners which are heat fused to the paper.
-Because the toners are 'baked' on there is a chance the toners may crack when they are folded, especially on the uncoated (recycled) materials which by their nature have a pitted surface.
+Because the toners are 'baked' on there is a chance the toners may crack when they are folded, especially on the coated (silk) papers which by their nature have a hard surface with little 'give'.

 If you want to use a tint of a solid colour our Top Tip is to keep it above 15% - anything less than this may be spotty or disappear altogether!
 Incorporate our Top Tip above and add some 'noise' to any tints below 40% and this will go a long way to creating a uniform tint.